 You see, this is a game that doesn’t hold your hand much, unless you ask it to.
 The experience can be tailored and customized, with different settings for survival, combat and exploration.
 They can all be changed independently, as can some more specific settings, to create the gameplay experience that you’d prefer.
 This means having the option for very challenging combat and survival mechanics, or easier ones.
 The same is true of exploration, as it won’t give you much information about objectives if you don’t want it to.

-Once you’re sent out into the quarantine zone, which is kept separate from the rest of Britain and is controlled by different factions, you’ll find leads that act as new quests.
+Once you’re out in the quarantine zone, which is kept separate from the rest of Britain and is controlled by different factions, you’ll find leads that act as new quests.
 These can come in the form of dialogue, letters or something of that ilk, and will give you an idea of where to go.
 However, unless you have exploration set to one of the easier options, it won’t give you much information by way of objective markers or tell you where things are, exactly.
-This is both good and bad, because the lack of handholding can lead to frustration.
+This is both good and bad, because the lack of hand-holding can lead to frustration.
+The world is definitely interesting and immersive, but getting lost is never fun.

-Choosing the right dialogue option can lead to getting NPCs to spill more than they intended to, though, so be smart about what you choose to say and when.
+Choosing the right dialogue option can lead to getting NPCs to spill more than they intended, too, so be smart about what you choose to say and when.
 There are usually at least three different options, but sometimes there are more.

 Your general objective is to escape the quarantine zone, but how to do so is unknown at first.
-In the end, you’ll find that there are several different options, and it depends on who you help and work with.
+In the end, you’ll find that there are several different avenues towards completing the story, and it depends on who you help and work with.
 For instance, there are the army types who control Wyndham Village, which acts as the game’s most normalized hub.
-Then, there’s the cultists who live in the woods and say that the soil speaks to them.
+Then, there are the cultists who live in the woods and say that the soil speaks to them.
 There are also others who you’ll meet, talk to and glean information from, and certain ones will help you find a way out.
 They all want something different, though, and have their own ideas and beliefs.

 This creates a game system that allows for quite a bit of player freedom.
 I was surprised by how many options I had for certain objectives.
 I’ll try to explain one early occurrence here.